SAMPLE REPORT — FICTITIOUS DATA

 Key Insight: The Four-Step Conversion Sequence

-The final phase deploys four techniques in rapid sequence, each designed to remove a specific barrier between the reader and the purchase decision.
+The final phase uses four techniques in rapid sequence, each designed to remove a specific barrier between the reader and the purchase decision.
 This is not random — it follows a precise psychological order: increase value → remove risk → build momentum → direct action.

 Why It Works